 I say “hope” because I can’t guarantee this suggestion works for everyone.
 All I know is it worked for me, so I hope it works for you too.

-The solution I used was really simple, and relatively harmless so I never went through the backup process.
+The solution I used is simple and relatively harmless so I never went through the backup process.
 If you’re concerned about breaking your site, you should create a backup before moving forward.
-I used a service called VaultPress to back up some of my sites.
-I also rely on my hosting company, Vidahost, to back up a couple more.

-Okay.
-This is what I did when my site suddenly started reporting 404 error across all pages.
+This is what I did when my site suddenly started reporting 404 errors across all pages.

-Go to Settings > Permalinks and make a note of the structure you’re currently using (taking a screenshot works if you don’t pen and paper to hand).
+Go to Settings > Permalinks and make a note of the structure you’re currently using (taking a screenshot works if you don’t have a pen and paper to hand).